 Clean energy delivered by the Plains & Eastern Clean Line project will provide enough energy to power more than 1 million homes per year in the Mid-South and southeastern United States.

 The Plains & Eastern Clean Line is estimated to create thousands of construction jobs and hundreds of direct permanent jobs to operate the wind farms and transmission lines in Oklahoma.
 The Plains & Eastern Clean Line will also likely create indirect permanent jobs across the Oklahoma economy, including hospitality, education, and manufacturing.
 The Plains & Eastern Clean Line will allow Oklahoma to maintain its position as one of the leading clean energy states in the country, by making possible billions of dollars in new investments in wind farms that could not otherwise be built due to the limitations of the existing electric transmission grid.
 Oklahoma is home to factories operated by companies such as Pelco Structural, Siemens, and others that provide goods and services to operate wind farms and other electric utilities.
 Completion of the Plains & Eastern Clean Line should lead to increased employment for those companies and others involved in the wind energy and transmission sectors.

 The Plains & Eastern Clean Line will create hundreds of construction jobs in Arkansas to construct the transmission lines.
-The Plains & Eastern Clean Line will also likely create indirect permanent jobs across the Arkansas economy including hospitality, education and manufacturing.
+The Plains & Eastern Clean Line will also likely create indirect permanent jobs across the Arkansas economy including hospitality and manufacturing.
 Arkansas is a leader in wind turbine manufacturing and is home to factories such as General Cable, LM Windpower and Bekaert Steel.

 The Plains & Eastern Clean Line is estimated to create hundreds of construction jobs in western Tennessee.
 In addition, Tennessee communities and businesses will benefit by receiving the cost-effective renewable energy delivered by the Plains & Eastern Clean Line.
 The project will allow for lower wholesale electricity prices and lower emissions, creating significant environmental benefits for the state.